kate-yk/kate-yk.github.io/README.md

 ## Original Website Reference
 The project is a derived work from existing website, to replace old legacy and apply new technology.
-The parent website is publicly and offically accessible via the following URL, **[Project Website](https://gyco-opus.org/)**.
+The parent website is publicly and offically accessible via the following URL, **[Original Website](https://gyco-opus.org/)**.